 3. I’ll do any job:

-Hiring managers look out for candidates who are passionate about the job role they take up.
-Hence the way you speak about your intention towards the job is important. it is important to remember no to mention that you’ll do anything as it may raise a red flag against you.
-Hence your hunt should be for specific role in a company and you should be able to explain the reason too.
+It is important to remember no to mention that you’ll do anything as it may raise a red flag against you.
+Hence your hunt should be for a specific role in a company and you should be able to explain the reason too.

 4. I don’t have much experience: